George Claridge Druce

-George Claridge Druce (1850–1932) was born on 23 May 1850 at Potterspury, Northamptonshire, the illegitimate son of Jane Druce, who had been born at Woughton-on-the-Green, Buckinghamshire in 1815).
+George Claridge Druce (1850–1932) was born at Potterspury, Northamptonshire on 23 May 1850, the illegitimate son of Jane Druce (who was born at Woughton-on-the-Green, Buckinghamshire in 1815).
 His father is unknown, but his surname is likely to be Claridge.

 At the age of 16 Druce was apprenticed to P. Jeyes & Co., a pharmaceutical firm in Northampton, and in 1872 passed his pharmaceutical examinations and became a retail chemist.

 His real interest, however, was botany, and in 1876 he helped to found the Northampton Natural History Society.

 In June 1879 Druce, who had signed an undertaking with his employer not to set up in competition within a radius of 30 miles, made a new start in life in Oxford, investing his savings of about £400 in a chemist’s shop at 118 High Street (left), where Druce & Co. continued until his death in 1932.

 In 1880 Druce helped to found the Ashmolean Natural History Society of Oxfordshire

 The 1881 census shows Druce living over his shop with a 17-year-old assistant.
 Meanwhile his mother Jane Druce (65), who was described as a housekeeper) was visiting Yardley Gobion, staying at the residence of the Master of the Union Workhouse there.
 Her permanent home, however, may already have been with Druce in Oxford.

 In 1886 Druce published The Flora of Oxfordshire, and in 1889 he was awarded the degree of honorary MA by the University of Oxford.